Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: Abstract

 \section{Abstract}

 Contemporary exoplanet and brown dwarf atmospheric research relies heavily on retrieval frameworks to recover thermal and chemical properties and perform model comparison in an observational data-driven approach.
 However, the computational effort required for retrieval modelling has rapidly increased, driven by JWST data that covers large spectral intervals at moderate spectral resolutions, and ground-based, high-resolution spectroscopy.
 To help tackle the computational burden faced by contemporary retrieval requirements, I present a new sub-stellar atmosphere retrieval modelling framework, \textit{Exo Skryer}, that utilises the JAX library for Python to enable scalable, computationally efficient forward modelling as well as posterior sampling.
-I present example retrievals for pre- and current JWST era observations for both transmission and emission spectra, finding consistent results to previous retrieval modelling efforts, apart from a WASP-107b test case.
+I present example retrievals for pre- and current JWST era observations for both transmission and emission spectra, finding consistent results with previous retrieval modelling efforts, apart from a WASP-107b test case.
 In addition, I present a new method to directly retrieve the real and imaginary optical constants ($n$, $k$) of suspected aerosol infrared absorption features.
-Due to its computational expediency, \textit{Exo Skryer} will be highly suited for future demanding retrieval efforts that incorporate more spatial dimensionality, complex forward models and high-dimensional parameter sets.
+Due to its computational expediency, \textit{Exo Skryer} will be highly suited for future demanding retrieval efforts that incorporate more spatial dimensionality, complex forward models and high-dimensional parameter sets. \textit{Exo Skryer} is available as open-source software on GitHub\footnote{\url{https://github.com/ELeeAstro/Exo_Skryer}}.